 Fiddle leaf fig plants are best treated with NPK fertilizer, which is 3-1-2.
 You should feed them every time they are watered but not in the winter.
 It is also best to use granular fertilizer and liquid fertilizers.
 Few best fertilizers for this plant are: Fiddle-Leaf-Plant-Ficus-Lyrata , Fiddle-Liquid-Houseplant-Fertilizer-competitors.

-- INCLUDES FREE FIDDLE LEAF FIG CARE WEBINAR AND E-BOOK with your purchase that will help you grow the perfect fiddle leaf fig in your home and troubleshoot any problems you may be having.
+- INCLUDES FREE FIDDLE LEAF FIG CARE WEBINAR AND E-BOOK: Enhance your purchase with a complimentary Fiddle Leaf Fig Care Webinar and E-Book, which will equip you with the knowledge to cultivate the ideal fiddle leaf fig in your home and address any issues you might encounter.

 - SPECIALLY FORMULATED FOR FICUS: Can be used to feed: Ficus Lyrata, Ficus Audrey, Ficus Religiosa, Ficus Elastica, Ficus Benjamina (Weeping Fig), Alli, Olympian or Kadota Fig Tree, and Benghalensis

 If it’s been too long since you re-potted your fiddle leaf fig, it is root bound, i.e., the roots won’t be able to absorb nutrients from the ground.
 As a result, the fertilizer you are adding will be of no use, and the plant will start to lean.